Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/interactive.md

 For the bone constraints of the center bone, we have enabled **Spring simulation** and then **Physics translation** and left everything else in its default state.
 This means that we are able to move the bone around (this is what enabling **physics translation** does) and since it's a **spring simulation**, it will automatically return to its original position when the mouse cursor is released.

+Also, it's important to set a **Name** for the bone that we can later reference in our code.
+In our example, we will set the name **MouseBone** to the bone when selecting it in the editor.

 For the bone weights, the center bone gets a small area in the middle of the object.
 In our case, the green area represents the area that will be dragged by the mouse cursor, while the red area represents the immovable area that belongs to the root bone:

 ![Puppet Warp - Interactive Weight Setup](/img/puppet-warp/puppet_warp_interactive_weights.png)